 GlobalData tracks drug-specific phase transition and likelihood of approval scores, in addition to indication benchmarks based off 18 years of historical drug development data.
 Attributes of the drug, company and its clinical trials play a fundamental role in drug-specific PTSR and likelihood of approval.

-The drug candidate was also under development for Alzheimer's disease, acute ischemic stroke, rheumatoid arthritis, type 2 diabetes, type 1 diabetes, acute kidney injury and Alport syndrome.
+The drug candidate was also under development for Alzheimer's disease, rheumatoid arthritis, type 2 diabetes, type 1 diabetes, acute kidney injury and Alport syndrome.

 DiaMedica Therapeutics overview